Kowsalyasp/parentkarafmodule/cache readme.md

 If multiple cache server to be initialized then you have to set the type as cluster or sentinal.
 While using multiple cache server the value of the server format should be seperated by comma.
 > cache.server = 127.0.0.1:6379, 127.0.0.1:6379

+  ### Cache Config

+  **maxSize:** The maximum size of the cache.
+It Specifies the maximum number of entries the cache may contain. cache may evict an entry before this limit is exceeded or temporarily exceed the threshold while evicting.

+  **expireAfterAccess:** Specifies that each entry should be automatically removed from the cache once a fixed duration has elapsed after the entry's creation.

+  **expireAfterUpdate:** Specifies that each entry should be automatically removed from the cache once a fixed duration has elapsed after the entry's update.

+  **expireAfterCreate:** Specifies that each entry should be automatically removed from the cache once a fixed duration has elapsed after the entry's creation.

+  If you do not specify a size, the default size for `maxSize`, `expireAfterAccess`, `expireAfterUpdate`, and `expireAfterCreate` are -1(negative).